-Supportive data from the Centers for Disease Control and Prevention, National Vital Statistics System: 2006-10 also reports similar results.
-For a population of 2,820,031, the average annual deaths from 2006-2010 was 312 in Region 7.
-Additionally, the age-adjusted (adjusted to 2000 estimates) death rate for suicide (per 100,000 population) for Texas was 12.1 rate.
 The Healthy People 2020 Target seeks to observe suicide death rates below 10.20.
-Unfortunately, suicide death rates in Region 7 from 2012-14 do not reflect any indication of dropping to the Healthy People 2020 Target suicide rate goal, especially with increasing suicide numbers reported annually.
+Unfortunately, suicide death rates in Region 7 do not reflect any indication of dropping to the Healthy People 2020 Target suicide rate goal, especially with increasing suicide numbers reported annually.